New Hampshire Ignition Interlock Requirements

 - License suspended for three years

-- If put on probation, offenders must complete an alcohol and drug evaluation and complete the Impaired Driver Care Management Program (IDCMP)
+- Completion of an alcohol and drug evaluation and the Impaired Driver Care Management Program (IDCMP)

 Third DWI Offense